Meet The Family

 Hi, I'm Jess!

-I have a bachelors degree in Animal Biotechnology and Conservation: Zoo Science from Delaware Valley College (now Delaware Valley University) in PA.
-I have been training dogs professional for 10+ years.
-I am a certified ACK evaluator and a certified e-collar trainer as well.
-So, I have a wide variety of skills and tools for training all different types of dogs AND PEOPLE!
-I believe that having an expansive tool belt with knowledge of all different forms of training and tools is the best thing a dog trainer can have.
-Every dog learns differently.
-Just like every child, every human, every individual being learns differently.
-Why limit ourselves to only one style of training if that training doesn’t work for a specific individual?
-I have trained every type of dog for almost every type of behavior.
-From 3 lb teacup chihuahuas to 180 lb mastiffs.
-From simple potty training to severe aggression issues.
+So, I have a wide variety of tools and skills for working with all different types of dogs AND PEOPLE!
+I believe that having an expansive tool belt with knowledge of all different forms of training and tools is the best thing a business owner and mom can have.
+Every dog, child, human, heck every individual being learns and interacts differently.
+Why limit ourselves to only one thing?
+One way of thinking/learning?
+One path?
+I have trained, groomed and photographed almost every type of dog as well as worked with all types of people of every age and background.

 Jon Palmer